The Renderer

 , as defined here.

-// Event Safety - Any time
+// Event Safety - post-startup

-UImGui_RendererData// Event Safety - Any time
+// Event Safety - post-startup

-// Event Safety - begin, post-begin
+// Event Safety - post-startup

-UImGui_String UImGui_Renderer_getGPUName// Event Safety - begin, post-begin
+// Event Safety - post-startup

 - Home